Skip to main content

 One deliberate choice shaped this phase: I kept the generated code clean enough to be a viable basis for an engineering handoff, even though production-readiness wasn’t the goal.
 The gap between test-ready and ship-ready code is real, but I didn’t want that gap to be a conversation-ender if an opportunity arose to take the prototype further.

-The generated code contained occasional inline styles instead of proper React component calls and minor structural inconsistencies, but it was more than sufficient for the stated purpose.
+The generated code had occasional inline styles (the guardrail from my design-principles skill that Claude Code obeyed least reliably) and minor structural inconsistencies, but it was more than sufficient for the stated purpose.

 Outcomes